tarantool/doc/doc/1.6/book/admin/upgrades.rst

 Upgrading Tarantool in a replication cluster
 --------------------------------------------------------------------------------

-Tarantool 1.7 can work as a replica for Tarantool 1.6 and vice versa.
+Tarantool 1.7 (as well as Tarantool 1.9) can work as a replica for Tarantool 1.6 and vice versa.
 Replicas perform capability negotiation on handshake, and new 1.7 replication features are not used with 1.6 replicas.
 This allows upgrading clustered configurations.